 Interacting with Spaniards

 Barcelona is a relatively safe city, crime is very low.
 In retrospect, it’s a big city so be mindful of your surroundings like you would in other cities.
 The biggest thing to be aware of in Barcelona is pickpocketing.
 Barcelona is infamously known as the pickpocket capital of the world.
 I personally didn’t witness or experience pickpocketing while in Barcelona.
-But I also visited during its off-peak season, so the atmosphere is probably different in the summer when it’s peak season.
+But I did visit during its off-peak season, so the atmosphere is probably different in the summer when it’s peak season.
 Also, I remained vigilant while I was there, making sure I was aware of my surroundings and my personal belongings.

 - It’s fairly warm in Barcelona year round, so you don’t have to wear a lot of layers.